prarthantalwar/WebScraping-AmazonBags/README.md

 3. Run the script

 The script will start scraping the product data from Amazon India.
-The extracted data will be stored in an Excel file named "scraped_data.xlsx" in the same directory.
+The extracted data will be stored in an Excel file named "scraped_data.csv" in the same directory.

 ## Contributions